FelipeAgPu/CNYT-2020-2/README.md

 # CNYT-2020-2
 # Complex Numbers Calculator

-This is a library that has some different functions to perform some operations between complex numbers.
+This is a repository that has some different functions to perform some operations between complex numbers.

+The operations this library does are:

+- Addition
+- Substraction
+- Multiplication
+- Division
+- Module
+- Conjugated
+- Convert from Cartesian coordinates to Polar coordinates and vice versa.
+- Phase

 ## Getting Started